 The words we choose does translate into whether those who are gender-fluid feel safe and accepted in communities around the world.

-As LGBTQ+ hate crimes are on the rise, specifically those against transgender people, the consideration and care we put into the words we choose does translate into whether those who are gender-fluid feel safe and accepted in communities around the world.
-Daina Ruduša from Outright Action International frames inclusive language as part of the effort to raise visibility for LGBTIQ issues around the world.
+As LGBTQIA+ hate crimes are on the rise, specifically those against transgender people, the consideration and care we put into the words we choose does translate into whether those who are gender-fluid feel safe and accepted in communities around the world.
+Daina Ruduša from Outright Action International frames inclusive language as part of the effort to raise visibility for LGBTQIA issues around the world.

-“The words used in Western culture to identify LGBTIQ people do not translate to all languages, for example, Arabic.
+“The words used in Western culture to identify LGBTQIA people do not translate to all languages, for example, Arabic.
 Therefore, the fight for acceptance in society becomes compounded without the proper linguistics to define a community.
-Societal understanding and awareness around gender and LGBTIQ inclusivity remains low across the world.
-In an effort to garner understanding and acceptance, many queer and feminist groups are working to de-Westernize language, and find local language, centered around local history and text, to show that LGBTIQ issues are not “foreign”.”
+Societal understanding and awareness around gender and LGBTQIA inclusivity remains low across the world.
+In an effort to garner understanding and acceptance, many queer and feminist groups are working to de-Westernize language, and find local language, centered around local history and text, to show that LGBTQIA issues are not “foreign”.”